Queen Elizabeth Country Park

 The Route

-2. From the Juniper car park at the top of the park, take the large, wide path heading north past the pizza oven area.
+From the Juniper car park at the top of the park, take the large, wide path heading north past the pizza oven area.
 The play area should be to your left and the pizza oven to your right.
-This path passes three more, often quieter picnic areas on the left.
-At the first fork, you will find the sculpture on your right.
-This depiction of Hampshire’s legendary local giant, Ascapart, is by environmental artist, Mark Anthony Haden, and is so large, our whole family could fit inside using a doorway near his ear.
+This path passes three more, often quieter picnic areas on the left (although no tables).

-• Young bike riders will enjoy the new novice mountain bike tracks at Benham’s car park, and the smallest riders will find a mini wheels track beside the visitor centre.
+Young bike riders will enjoy the new novice mountain bike tracks at Benham’s car park which you will see as you drive up the hill to Juniper car park.
+The smallest riders will find a mini wheels track beside the visitor centre.
+Expert riders will find a variety of downhill mountain bike trails - walkers watch out for the points where they cross the footpaths!

 Did you know?